-New investors tend to focus on finding the “best” investment, but what they should really focus on is increasing their saving rate.
-Most people can increase their saving rate by 5% or 10% without a drastic change in lifestyle.
-On the other hand, it’s really tough to beat the market consistently and increase your rate of return.
-When you’re starting out, your portfolio value will be relatively small and increasing your saving rate will have a much bigger impact than increasing your ROI.
+New investors tend to fixate on finding the “best” investments, but what they really should focus on is increasing their saving rate.
+Most people can increase their saving rate by 10 to 20% without a drastic change in lifestyle.
+On the other hand, it’s very difficult to beat the market consistently and increase your rate of return.
+When you’re starting out, your portfolio value will be relatively small and increasing your saving rate will have a much bigger impact than increasing your ROI (return on investment).

 Let’s say your portfolio is worth $100,000.
 If you increase your ROI by 2%, that’s only $2,000 extra.
-It’s probably much easier to cut back and focus on saving $2,000 extra instead.
-Your saving rate is directly under your control, but the stock market is out of your hands, as this August illustrated.
+It is probably much easier to cut back a bit and focus on investing $2,000 extra instead.
+Your saving rate is directly under your control, but the stock market is out of your hands, as the recent volatility illustrated.

 When I was new to investing, I tried to pick the “best” investments.
 I did it all wrong, though.
-In my 401k, I picked the funds with the highest return from the previous year.
-I didn’t know that over 80% of actively manage funds underperform low cost index funds over the long term.
+In my 401k, I picked the funds with the highest returns from the previous year.
+I didn’t know that over 90% of actively manage funds underperform low cost index funds over the long term.
 I also didn’t know that the stock market is cyclic.
-The funds that did very well the previous year probably won’t repeat their performance this year.
+The best funds from one year probably won’t be able to repeat their performance the following year.

 In my brokerage accounts, I purchased speculative tech stocks because the price kept increasing.
 This didn’t turn out well because a few years later, the dot com bubble popped and my portfolio crashed along with Pets.com.
-Needless to say, I wish I spent the time to learn how to invest and avoid those pitfalls.
-Experience is the best teacher, but it wasn’t fun to go through those stressful periods.
+While experience is the best teacher, I still wish I had taken the time to learn about investing earlier to avoid those pitfalls.
+It sure wasn’t fun to go through those stressful periods.

-- Most of our retirement funds are in low cost index funds.
-This is the core of our net worth.
+- All of our retirement funds are invested in low cost index funds.
+This is the core of our investment portfolio.

 - 20% of our investment portfolio is in bond funds.
 If the market drops further, I will have the option to trade some of these in for stocks.